 Appointment Letters and Forms

-All Postdoctoral Scholars MUST have an appointment letter with a copy of the 2018 benefit contribution rates table or the 2019 benefit contribution rates table attached to the letter and a completed Graduate Division Postdoctoral Scholar Form.
+All Postdoctoral Scholars MUST have an appointment letter with a copy of the 2019 benefit contribution rates table attached to the letter and a completed Graduate Division Postdoctoral Scholar Form.
 Copies of both must be filed in the Graduate Division once the Postdoctoral Scholar has signed.
 College Deans must approve before the letter is sent and the appointment is made.

-All Postdoctoral Scholars MUST have a reappointment letter with the 2018 benefits contribution rates table or the 2019 benefit contribution rates table attached to the letter.
+All Postdoctoral Scholars MUST have a reappointment letter with the 2019 benefit contribution rates table attached to the letter.
 A Progress Assessment must be done annually.
 This is an evaluation of the Postdoctoral Scholar's progress and accomplishment in research and professional development.
-There is a sample Postdoc Performance Appraisal Form that may be used.
+Sample Postdoc Performance Appraisal Form

 Five Year Limitation